🥊 Difference between bag training and sparring (and what is best for your training)

 What is sparring?

-Benefits of spruce:
+Benefits of sparring:

 • Tactically stronger: you train your reaction speed and adaptability